klauseduard/under-over-models/chapters/03-organizational-models.md

 models comes from information theory and thermodynamics: the complementary concepts of entropy and negentropy (further explored in [Chapter 6](../chapters/06-theoretical-concepts.md)).

-As briefly introduced in Section 3.2.3, these concepts from [Shannon's information theory](https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf) provide theoretical underpinning for the complexity spectrum of organizational models and help explain why finding the appropriate balance is crucial for organizational effectiveness.
+As briefly introduced in Section 3.2.3, these concepts from Shannon's information theory ([1948](https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf)) provide theoretical underpinning for the complexity spectrum of organizational models and help explain why finding the appropriate balance is crucial for organizational effectiveness.

 **Entropy** in organizational contexts represents the tendency toward disorder, unpredictability, and randomness.